AnkitaMuni/Secure_Encryption_Messaging_App/README.md

-# Secure Chat App using AES Encryption (Python Sockets)
+# Secure Encryption Messaging App

 This is a secure chat application built in Python using **socket programming**.
 It supports **AES encryption** using a shared key stored in `aes_key.bin`.
 Both client and server can communicate securely with encrypted messages.